Menu Close

 2| Sales tax has been the most important source of revenue for the state governments.
 Now they do not have complete freedom to determine the rate of the tax.

-Sales tax had been one of the most contested issue in the constituent assembly.
+Sales tax had been one of the most contested issues in the constituent assembly.
 Ambedkar, who always favored strong center, had the view that state governments should be given complete autonomy in determining the rate of sales tax.
 Constitution should not prescribe any limit.

 3| Sales tax has been a major method for the states to pursue the public policy of their choice.
-If we go by principle of federalism, it should be the choice of the state to decide. e.g. If govt. of Bihar believes in banning of liquor, even when it amounts to the loss of revenue, it is their choice.
+If we go by principle of federalism, it should be the choice of the state to decide. e.g. If Government of Bihar believes in banning of liquor, even when it amounts to the loss of revenue, it is their choice.
 Similarly, if state of Gujarat wants to promote manufacturing, state of Tamil Nadu aims to invest in health and education, it should be their choice.

-4| There are concerns of manufacturing states because GST is a destination based tax.
+4| There are concerns of manufacturing states because GST is a destination-based tax.

 On the other hand, those who believe in the spirit of cooperative federalism, they believe that